-The starters will call you to the start line by the number of your race, remember your race number!
+The starters will call you to the start line by the number of your race.
+Remember your race number!
 Then the lane number for each competitor in that race.
 On windy days, it can sometimes be difficult for the lanes furthest away from the starter to hear these requests, so keep aware of what's going on around you and ask other paddlers if you are unsure.

-When your race is called, you will be asked to move towards the start buckets and to stop and hold off about 5-10m away from the buckets.
-When the timing team has given clearance for the next race to proceed, the starter will then ask you to come into the buckets.
+When your race is called, you will be asked to move towards the start buckets and stop and hold off about 5-10m away.
+When the timing team has given clearance for the next race, the starter will ask you to come into the buckets.
 Please listen carefully to the starter's instructions at this point.
 You will hear these clearly from the loudspeakers next to each bucket.

 If you miss your start, you may not be allowed to race.

-Remember that there are races starting every 3 or 4 minutes throughout the day.
+Remember that races are starting every 3 or 4 minutes throughout the day.
 This leaves very little time to delay the start of any race.
 Why do I have to stay in the centre of my lane?

-The simple reason is you must not get yourself in a position where you interfere with the progress of, or seek to take advantage of, other competitors.
+The simple reason is that you must not put yourself in a position where you interfere with the progress of or seek to take advantage of other competitors.